There is an option now on your profile page

 - Shepard and his/her love interest start dipping into this in Citadel.

-- Lipstick Lesbian: A feminine-looking female Shepard romancing Liara or Kelly comes off as this.
+- Lipstick Lesbian: A feminine-looking female Shepard romancing Liara, Kelly, Samantha or Diana comes off as this.
 Can be noticeably averted with a butch Fem Shep.

 - Little Black Dress: